Awni00/abstract_transformer/iclr/YUpf.md

 Thank you for the opportunity to clarify.
 There is a subtle but crucial distinction here.
 Our claim here ***refers specifically to the information being propagated (i.e., the values), not the attention scores*** (see e.g., L118-120, L136-137, L147-148).

 In standard attention, the *attention scores* can be interpreted as relations that define a selection mechanism for information retrieval.
 In language models, these scores often correlate with *syntactic relations*, as noted in our paper and as you note in the review.
 However, the crucial point is that ***in standard attention the values retrieved represent sensory information*** (object embeddings), not relational information.
 The attention score relations are computed as an intermediate step in an information retrieval operation, but the relations themselves are not explicitly represented in the updated embeddings.
-This observation has also been made in prior work, including [20,21].
+This observation has also been made in prior work, including [Ref 20,21].

 By contrast, in our proposed *relational attention* operation, ***the values retrieved represent relations between the receiver (query object) and sender (context object).*** A key aspect of our proposal is that it decouples the relations used to model the attention scores from relations in the value embeddings.
 While standard attention and relational attention model the selection mechanism (i.e., attention scores) in the same way, the values retrieved are sensory (object embeddings) in the former but relational (a separate set of learned relations) in the latter.